MicrosoftDocs/azure-docs/articles/azure-netapp-files/volume-hard-quota-guidelines.md

 ![Screenshot that shows using a command to display storage capacity for a volume before behavior change](../media/azure-netapp-files/hard-quota-command-capacity-before.png)

-The following snapshots show the volume capacity reporting in Windows *after* the changed behavior:
+The following examples show the volume capacity reporting in Windows *after* the changed behavior:

 ![Screenshots that show example storage capacity of a volume after behavior change](../media/azure-netapp-files/hard-quota-windows-capacity-after.png)